 So, Can You Do It For $35 USD?

 Definitely.
 There’s no doubt in my mind you can do Panama for my original estimate.
 If you take out the costs of my non-dorm accommodation ($250 USD) and my upscale eating ($300 USD), my daily average becomes $40.17 USD, which is a lot closer to my original goal.
-Take away a few western meals, some nights out, and the taxis I poorly negotiated in Panama City, and you are right around $35 USD.
+Take away a few Western meals, some nights out, and the taxis I poorly negotiated in Panama City, and you’re right around $35 USD.

 At $35 USD a day, you’ll be staying in hostel dorms ($11–13 USD per night), eating at small, local restaurants and food stalls ($4 USD per meal), taking only local buses, doing a few tours, drinking little (beer is $1.50 USD), and maybe having a nice meal once in a while ($10+ USD per meal).

-If you really wanted to be frugal, you could do it on $30 USD per day but that would leave no room for any activities, nights out, shopping, or appeasing your sudden desire for pizza.
+If you really wanted to be frugal, you could do it on $30 USD per day, but that would leave no room for any activities, nights out, shopping, or appeasing sudden desires for pizza.

 I would say that $40 USD per day is a better budget.
-This way you’ll have extra room for the accidental costs that always come up on the road and any last minute changes or activities you decide to do.
-I always say it is better to over budget than under budget.
+This way, you’ll have extra room for the accidental costs that always come up on the road and any last-minute changes or activities you decide to do.
+I always say it’s better to over budget than under budget.

 How to Save Money in Panama

 Eat at the local stands.
-Meals at local food stalls cost between $3-4 USD.
+Meals at local food stalls cost $3–4 USD.
 You’ll get rice, chicken, beans, and maybe another side plus a drink.
-I didn’t love the food in Panama but at the price they had, it made eating very cheap.
+I didn’t love the food in Panama, but the prices made eating very cheap.

 Car Share.
 If you do take taxis, share your ride.
 Most taxis are usually shared anyways.
 Drivers will pick up people even if someone else is in the car.
-This reduces your price since if he is already going your way, he’ll be more inclined to give you a better price.
+This reduces your price, since if he’s already going your way, he’ll be more inclined to give you a better price.

 Stick to Beer.
-Beer is usually 50 cents to 1 dollar during hostel happy hours.
-Otherwise, a local Panama or Balboa was $1.50.
-Mix drinks are usually $2 USD.
+Beer is usually $0.50 to $1 during hostel happy hours.
+Otherwise, a local Panama or Balboa is $1.50.
+Mixed drinks are usually $2.
 So stick to beer, spend less, and save more without cutting into your good time.

 Avoid Hot Water.
-Get rooms with cold water showers.
+Get rooms with cold-water showers.
 Hot water always costs a lot more.
-It’s so hot here anyways, you’ll hardly ever want hot water.
-Even I got used to cold water showers and usually I get cranky without hot water!
+It’s so hot here anyway, you’ll hardly ever want hot water.
+Even I got used to cold-water showers, and usually I get cranky without hot water!